Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 The migration tool is also storing the _since and _till date for the export operation in Azure storage table.
 Once the export operation is completed, then the import operation orchestrator starts in the migration tool application.

-New export will not start until the previous import is completed on FHIR service.
+The next export will not start until the previous import is completed on FHIR service.

-## Import FHIR Data to Azure Health Data Services FHIR service
+## Import in the migration tool

-The [built-in Azure Health Data Service FHIR service $import operation](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data) is leveraged in the  migration tool for importing the data to the destination Azure Health Data Services FHIR server.The $import PaaS endpoints are asynchronous, long-running HTTP APIs.
+The [built-in Azure Health Data Service FHIR service $import operation](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data) is leveraged in the  migration tool for importing the data to the destination Azure Health Data Services FHIR server.
+The $import PaaS endpoints are asynchronous, long-running HTTP APIs.
 The storage account is used for getting the NDJSON files between the $export and $import.
 The storage account is also used by Azure Durable Functions to store state and the payload created for $import operation.

 In the migration tool we are using $import for importing the data which got exported from the $export orchestrator.